honnamkuan/spring-batch-admin-2.0.0-angularjs-maven/README.md

 ### Build and launch application

-To build this project, is a two step process:
+To start up this application, is a two step process:

 **Build the client**
-1. Enable Maven Profile 'buildUI'
+1. Enable Maven Profile `buildUI`
 2. Perform a Maven Compile (Will take sometimes for first compile)

 The result of this will place all the compiled client static resources into `src/main/resources/public`.

-**Launching the Spring Boot application**
+**Build and launch the Spring Boot jar**
-Once the client has been built, you can compile and start up the application using **spring-boot:run** plugin goal.
+Once the client has been built, you can compile and start up the application using `spring-boot:run` plugin goal.

 ### Sample jobs
 There are two sample jobs provided in this example.
 One is XML based and can be found in `src/main/resources/META-INF/spring/batch/jobs`.
 The other is a Java config based job.
 The Java configured job (`job`), takes an optional parameter `fail` to indicate if it should fail or not.